-December 31, 2020 December 31, 20 19 Quoted prices in active markets for identical assets Significant other observable inputs Quoted prices in active markets for identical assets Significant other observable inputs Description Total (Level 1) (Level 2) Total (Level 1) (Level 2) amounts ir 1 millions Cash equivalents \$ 2,586 2,586 - 992 992 Debt and equity securities \$ 266 181 85 353 242 111 Financial instrument assets \$ 424 84 340 532 63 469 Debt \$ 4,545 4,545 3,678 3,678 Financial instrument liabilities \$ 106 106 53 53
+December 31, 202 21 December 31, 2020

+Description Total Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) amounts i Total n millions Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2)

+Cash equivalents \$ 2,436 2,436 2,586 2,586

+Short-term marketable securities \$ 70 70

+Investment in trust account \$ 575 575

+Debt and equity securities \$ 217 217 266 181 85

+Financial instrument assets \$ 640 99 541 424 84 340

+Debt \$ 5,222 5,222 4,545 4,545

+Financial instrument liabilities \$ 59 20 39 106 106

 The majority of Liberty's Level 2 financial instruments are debt related instruments and derivative instruments.
 These assets and liabilities are not always traded publicly or not considered to be traded on "active markets," as defined in GAAP.
 The fair values for such instruments are derived from a typical model using observable market data as the significant inputs or a trading price of a similar asset or liability is utilized.
 The fair value of debt related instruments are based on quoted market prices but not considered to be traded on "active markets," as defined by GAAP.
 Accordingly, those debt and equity securities, financial instruments and debt or debt related instruments are reported in the foregoing table as Level 2 fair value.
-Debt and equity securities and financial instrument assets included in the table above are included in the Other assets line item in the consolidated balance sheets.
+Short-term marketable securities in the table above are included in the Other current assets line item in the consolidated balance sheets.
+Investments in the trust account and debt and equity securities and financial instrument assets included in the table above are included in the Other assets line item in the consolidated balance sheets.
+As of December 31, 2021, \$527 million and \$113 million of financial instrument assets included in the table above are included in the consolidated balance sheet.
+As of December 31, 2020, financial instrument assets included in the table above are included in the Other assets line item in the consolidated balance sheets